 COMM 350 - Print Media Production (3.0 CH) Develop skills for desktop publishing, layout and design.
+Offered irregularly.
+(P: COMM 220).

 COMM 355 - Cooperative Education (3.0 CH) Variable CH available.
+See Thiel College Academic Catalog for opportunities and details.
+Students must obtain prior written approval from the Department of Media, Communication and Public Relations chair.

 COMM 360 - Co-Curricular Practicum: The Thielensian (1.0 CH) Writing, editing, and design/graphics work (may also include photography and/or advertising sales) on the College's student newspaper under the supervision of the student Editor-in-Chief and the faculty advisor.
 Two hours per week.
+Students may not simultaneously enroll in COMM 360, COMM 365, and COMM 371.
+Offered every semester.
 (P: COMM 280, COMM 220 and COMM 315; or COMM 280, COMM 282 and COMM 304 or COMM 305)

 COMM 365 - Co-Curricular Practicum: TCTV (1.0 CH) Work as a reporter, writer, commentator, editor, producer and/or director on a newscast and/or other programming produced in Thiel's TV studio, under supervision of the studio's student general manager and faculty advisor.
 Two hours per week.
-(P: COMM 280, and COMM 220 and COMM 315 OR COMM 282 and COMM 304 or COMM 305)
+Students may not simultaneously enroll in COMM 360, COMM 365, and COMM 371.
+Offered every semester.
+(P: COMM 280, and COMM 220 and COMM 315 or COMM 282 and COMM 304 or COMM 305)

 COMM 371 - Co-Curricular Practicum: WXTC (1.0 CH) Work as a reporter, writer, commentator, editor, producer and/or director on a newscast, interview/talk show, and/or other programming at WXTC radio, under the supervision of the station's student general manager and faculty advisor.
 Two hours per week.
+Students may not simultaneously enroll in COMM 360, COMM 365, and COMM 371.
+Offered every semester.
 (P: COMM 280, 220, 315; or COMM 280, 282; 304 or 305.)

 COMM 405 - Advanced Public Relations (3.0 CH) Public relations writing and case studies will be emphasized.
+Offered every spring.
+(P: COMM 115 and COMM 340).

 COMM 415 - Advanced Film Production (3.0 CH) This course explores the entire digital filmmaking process by allowing students to gain theoretical and practical experience in the pre-production, production and post-production of a dramatic film.
 Students will be required to fill all essential positions of a film's crew and must have pre-existing completed film script prior to class start.
+Offered irregularly.
+(P: COMM 282, COMM 303, junior or senior standing, and permission from the instructor).

 COMM 440 - Communication Theory (3.0 CH) A survey of many theoretical perspectives and approaches to the study of speech and human communication and related areas.
-(P: Junior or Senior standing)
+Offered irregularly.
+(P: COMM 171, COMM 175, COMM 225, COMM 250, COMM 265, COMM 321, COMM 331 or with instructor permission).

 COMM 445 - Mediated Communication Theory (3.0 CH) A survey and study of various theories of the processes and effects of mediated communication.
+Offered irregularly.
 (P: Junior or Senior standing)

-COMM 455 - Media Law & Regulation (3.0 CH) A comprehensive study of the legal and regulatory environment in which mass media operate in the United States.
+COMM 455 - Media Law & Regulation (3.0 CH) A comprehensive study of the legal and regulatory environment in which mass media operates in the United States.
 Includes First Amendment issues, government agencies, and the Supreme Court decisions affecting media and society.
 (P: Junior or Senior standing)

 COMM 470 - Senior Seminar (3.0 CH) Independent research project on a selected and instructor-approved topic in the student's area of specialization.
 Includes seminar-style meetings for discussion of readings and research.
+Offered every fall.
 (Must have senior standing).